exoplatform/exo-documentation/docs/Upgrade.rst

 4. Configure the **EXO\_DATA\_DIR** variable.
 Refer to :ref:`Data directory configuration <Configuration.DataDirectory>`
    for more details.

-5. Go to the new eXo Platform package (``$PLATFORM_TOMCAT_HOME/gatein/conf/`` or ``$PLATFORM_JBOSS_HOME/standalone/configuration/gatein/``), then rename the sample upgrade file regarding the version you want to upgrade known as ``upgrade-sample.properties``) into ``upgrade.properties`` as described in `Release Notes <https://community.exoplatform.com/portal/g/:spaces:platform_4/exo_platform/wiki/group/spaces/platform_4/Release_Notes_-_Platform_5.0>`__.

-6. Start the eXo Platform server.
+5. Start the eXo Platform server.
 The upgrade will be run automatically.
    The startup is successful when you see a message like **INFO \| Server startup in XXXX ms**.

-7. Stop the server.
+6. Stop the server.

-8. Remove or rename the ``upgrade.properties`` in Step 5.
+7. Remove or rename the ``upgrade.properties`` in Step 5.
 This is to avoid running the upgrade again for next time.

-9. Restart the server, then do some tests on the upgraded version.
+8. Restart the server, then do some tests on the upgraded version.
 See :ref:`Best practices <Upgrade.BestPractices>` for more details.

-.. note::-  eXo Platform 5.1 version requires the version 5.6 of
+.. note::-  eXo Platform 5.1 version requires the version 5.6.9 of
             Elasticsearch, you should `upgrade <https://www.elastic.co/guide/en/elasticsearch/reference/5.6/setup-upgrade.html>`__
             to this version.
 		    eXo Platform is shipped with an embedded version of Elasticsearch which **automatically starts** when eXo Platform starts.